RenWro/42Berlin_GetNextLineF/README.md

     gcc -Wall -Wextra -Werror -g get_next_line.c get_next_line_utils.c main.c -o gnl

+Or compile the bonus:

+    gcc -Wall -Wextra -Werror -g get_next_line_bonus.c get_next_line_utils_bonus.c main_bonus.c -o gnl_bonus

 To run the program:

     ./gnl text1.txt

+or

+    ./gnl text2.txt

+What is Valgrind?

+Valgrind is a powerful debugging and profiling tool primarily used for memory-related issues in programs written in C and C++.
+It helps developers detect:

+    Memory Leaks: Memory that is allocated but never freed.
+    Invalid Memory Access: Accessing memory that was already freed or not allocated.
+    Uninitialized Variable Use: Using variables that were not properly initialized.
+    Thread and Concurrency Issues: Detecting race conditions in multithreaded programs.

+It is particularly useful in ensuring your program adheres to good memory management practices and prevents crashes.

+To use it, the following code is useful:

+    gcc -Wall -Wextra -Werror -g get_next_line.c get_next_line_utils.c main.c -o gnl

+Followed by

+    valgrind --leak-check=full ./gnl text1.txt

+or

+    valgrind --leak-check=full ./gnl_bonus text1.txt

+Testing with Multiple File Descriptors (Bonus)

+One of the main features of the bonus is support for multiple file descriptors.
+You can test this functionality by modifying your main_bonus.c to open more than one file simultaneously.
+Example:

+Compliling and executing:

+        gcc -Wall -Wextra -Werror -g get_next_line_bonus.c get_next_line_utils_bonus.c main_bonus.c -o gnl_bonus

+        ./gnl_bonus

+---
+<h1>About it all</h1>

 Static Buffer as a memory keeper